Own-Data-Privateer/hoardy-web/tool/README.md

 ### Handling outputs to the same file

-The above commands might fail if the set of `WRR`-dumps you are trying to export contains two or more dumps with distinct URLs that map to the same `--output` path.
+The above commands might fail if the set of `WRR` dumps you are trying to export contains two or more dumps with distinct URLs that map to the same `--output` path.
 This will produce an error since `hoardy-web` does not permit file overwrites.
-With the default `--output hupq` format this can happen, for instance, when the URLs recorded in the reqres are long and so they end up truncated into the same file system paths.
+With the default `--output hupq` format this can happen, for instance, when the URLs recorded in the `WRR` dumps are long and so they end up truncated into the same file system paths.

 In this case you can either switch to a more verbose `--output` format